-- That all staff who currently wear a uniform are provided with the appropriate national uniform. - Each Health Board should manage their own process for phasing in the new uniform.
-It will be permissible for staff to continue wearing current uniform until they are issued with the new uniform.
-All staff who wear a uniform will be required to wear the new uniform by 31 December 2012. - The uniform policy applies to all staff who currently wear a uniform and applies in all settings, including Accident & Emergency (A&E) and Intensive Care Unit (ICU) Departments.

-- A range of outer garments, including fleeces and jackets, are available depending on job role and local policy. - It is not permissible to develop additional local uniforms for staff who are not covered by the national uniform policy or to develop alternative national uniform identities for staff groups that are included in the policy.
-Staff should only wear the items of national uniform which have been assigned to their staff group, as detailed in Section 1. table 1. - National uniforms may only be embroidered, as per Section 1, table 2.
+- That all staff who currently wear a uniform are provided with the appropriate national uniform. - Each Health Board should manage their own process for phasing in the new Clinical Nurse Manager uniform. - The uniform policy applies to all staff who currently wear a uniform and applies in all settings. - A range of outer garments, including fleeces and jackets, are available depending on job role and local policy. - It is not permissible to develop alternative national uniform identities for staff groups that are included within this policy.
+Staff should only wear the items of national uniform which have been assigned to their staff group, as detailed at table 1, Section 1. - National uniforms may only be embroidered, as per table 2 at Section 1.
 Staff may not add any additional embroidery or sew any badge onto their national uniform.